 Office life means spending the majority of our time with the same people, week in week out.
 With all this time to chat and get to know your colleagues, it comes as no surprise to see that office romance has become commonplace in the modern workplace.
 According to our research, over two-thirds (68%) of people have been involved in an office romance.
-Whether it’s just a kiss or a long-term relationship, most of us have been romantically involved with a colleague at some stage of our lives.
+While being surrounded by office furniture may not scream romance, whether it’s just a kiss or a long-term relationship, most of us have been romantically involved with a colleague at some stage of our lives.

 A relationship in the office can be complicated.
 There can be anxiety over what people may think or uncertainty over how is best to behave in the office.
 We questioned 2,000 UK workers about their experience of office relationships and how this affected them at work.
 The results offer guidance for HR teams on how best to handle office romance.